spxp/spxp-specs/SpxpProfileSpec-V03.md

 content of each package.
 Even if the server could guarantee the exchange of valid reader keys and certificates, it still does not guarantee that both profiles grant each other similar permissions.
-It is a design criteria of this protocol that each profile has full control over the amount of information it wants to expose.
+It is an explicit design decision of this protocol that each profile has full control over the amount of information it wants to expose.
 So a profile could issue a reader key in this process that does not give any substantial additional access over what is publicly available anyway.
-The receiving profile has no chance to detect this situation since it is a design criteria of this protocol to even hide the fact that there is more information available beyond what an actor can access.
+The receiving profile has no chance to detect this situation since even the fact that there is more information available beyond an actor's access level is hidden.

 ![Connection Process](./ConnectionProcess.png)